kiramclean/notes/talks/software_for_the_internet.md

 - 1. Distributed
 - 2. Stateful

-^ A stateful app is one that changes as you interact with it.
-It's like it remembers who you are and what you were doing.
-Like when you login to reddit, then visit a different sub-reddit, you're still logged in as yourself.
+^ - A stateful app is one that changes as you interact with it
+- Like it remembers who you are and what you were doing
+- Like when you login to reddit, then visit a different sub-reddit, you're still logged in as yourself.
 When you add something to your cart in amazon then go to the checkout page, it's still there in your cart.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---